Case Study Site 4: SE Spain

 - Research the evaluation of soil management practices in agricultural areas specially focuses in soil microbial activity (PLFA’s content, Microbial Biomass Carbon, Basal Soil Respiration rate, DNA isolation, enzymatic activities) (GEA-UMH in collaboration CEBAS-CSIC)

-- Monitoring of different agricultural management zones with the application of quality soil index focused in current soil health monitoring (biological, physical or chemical indicators) (GEA-UMH).
+- Monitoring soil quality under different agricultural management (biological, physical or chemical indicators) (GEA-UMH).

-- Increment the implantation of organic system farming (GEA-UMH In collaboration with Conselleria of Agricultura and Farmers association).
+- Promoting the increase of the use of organic farming system (GEA-UMH In collaboration with Consellería of Agricultura and Farmers association).

-- Implement program of education and training farmers.
+- Implement programs of education and training courses to farmers.

 5. Stakeholders to be included in the research